tynybekovemir/tynybekovemir/README.md

 - 👀 I’m interested in beckend developer
 - 🌱 I’m currently learning beckend developer
 - 💞️ I’m looking to collaborate on beckend developer
-- 📫 How to reach me I'm just pizdaty
+- 📫 How to reach me I'm just pizdatyy

 <!---
 tynybekovemir/tynybekovemir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.